Do expats from Maryland still owe Maryland state taxes?

 Best domiciles for Maryland expats

-2) Sever ties with Maryland
+2) Sever your ties with Maryland

 • Sell property: If you own property in Maryland, consider selling it or renting it out.
 Owning property in Maryland can indicate a continued connection to the state.